tapfunds/tf/README.md

 The Tapfunds service is built to expand my knowledge of multi service architecture.
 This is opposed to having one monolithic code base.
-It should be said that MSA is unnecessary for a project such as this.
+Multi service architecture is unnecessary for a project such as this.
 A single Go/python/JS/ application can do everything each service does and run performately for a portfolio app.
-This is meant to leverage self learning to practice a high value skil.
-Uncoupled containerized applications are easier to build in my opinion, but require a differnet way of thinking about service deployment.
-I hope whoever visits this learns something benficial or can provide feedback via issues or pull request.
-Request environment variables via email, or use your own for local postgres development.
+This is meant to practice a high value skill.
+Decoupled containerized applications are easier to build in my opinion, but require a different way of thinking about application deployment.
+I hope whoever visits this learns something benficial or will provide feedback via issues or pull request.
+Request environment variables via email, or use your own for local development.

 ### Built With